DanielRCal/Module1_Kickstarter/README.md

 # Module1_Kickstarter
-Using excel to evaluate, visualize, and explain data.
+Using excel to evaluate collected data, visualize, and explain the results to create a recommendation for the next business move.
 Uploading complete Kickstarter analysis.